hantsy/quarkus-sandbox/README.md

 quarkus.swagger-ui.path=/my-custom-path
 ```

-The Swagger UI is only included in dev mode, if you want it included in all environments, add the following configuration in the `application.proerpties`.
+The Swagger UI is only enabled in dev mode, if you want it included in all environments, add the following configuration in the `application.proerpties`.

 ```properties
 quarkus.swagger-ui.always-include=true
 ```

-> Unfortunately, the CommentResource is not included in the generated OpenAPI schema, maybe it is an issues of subresource support in Microprofile OpenAPI.
+> Unfortunately, the CommentResource is not included in the generated OpenAPI schema, maybe it is an issues of subresource support in Microprofile OpenAPI spec.